ubiqsecurity/ubiq-java/README.md

 }
 ```

-## Ubiq Format Preserving Encryption
+## Structured Encryption

-This library incorporates Ubiq Format Preserving Encryption (eFPE).

 ## Requirements

--   Please follow the same requirements as described above for the non-eFPE functionality.
+-   Please follow the same requirements as described above for the unstructured encryption.
--   eFPE requires an additional library called [ubiq-fpe-java] available for download in the Ubiq GitHub/GitLab repository.
+-   Structured encryption requires an additional library called [ubiq-fpe-java] available for download in the Ubiq GitHub/GitLab repository.

 ## Usage

-You will need to obtain account credentials in the same way as described above for conventional encryption/decryption.
+You will need to obtain account credentials in the same way as described above for unstructured encryption/decryption.
 When
-you do this in your [Ubiq Dashboard][dashboard] [credentials][credentials], you'll need to enable the eFPE option.
+you do this in your [Ubiq Dashboard][dashboard] [credentials][credentials], you'll need to use a structured dataset.
 The credentials can be set using environment variables, loaded from an explicitly
 specified file, or read from the default location (~/.ubiq/credentials).